invisibleXML/ixml/misc/pragmas.md

   *No.  Make the attribute-grammar example work some other way.*

+* How should the prolog be defined?
+Several formulations have occurred to me, some equivalent and some not.
+Which is clearest and nicest?

+  * Inline the full stop:

+        `-prolog: S, pragma*(S, (-'.', S)), S.`

+  * Require only one full stop, at the end of the prolog:

+        `-prolog: S, pragma*S, S, -'.', S.`

+  * Use a different name for pragmas with full stops, to simplify the rule for *prolog:*

+        ````
+          -prolog: S, Pragma*S, S.
+          -Pragma: pragma, S, '.'.
+        ````

+  * Use the nonterminal *ppragma* rather than *Pragma:*

+        ````
+          -prolog: S, ppragma*S, S.
+         -ppragma: pragma, S, '.'.
+        ````

 ## Decisions to be made by the group

-The group may wish to weigh in on any of the open issues listed above, assuming the authors have not made a decision and removed all trace of the open issue before sending this document to the group.
-Some open questions will need to be made by the group, not by the authors.
+* If the proposal is adopted, which form of the pragmas proposal should be chosen?
+V or F?
+Or some other variant?

+* If the proposal is adopted, which form of the namespace binding proposal should be chosen?
+U or S?
+Or some other variant?

+* If proposal S is adopted, what name should be used for the magic namespace-binding prefix in proposal S?
+The proposal above uses *ixmlns*; it might feel more convenient if we use `xmlns`.
+If we do so, are we violating the rule that says names beginning with 'xml' are reserved for W3C Recommendations?

 * What name should be used for the magic namespace-binding namespace?
   In the examples, we use "`http://example.com/ixml-namespaces`".

   Should we use "`http://www.w3.org/2000/xmlns/`", to which the prefix `xmlns` is bound by convention?

-* What name should be used for the magic namespace-binding prefix in proposal S?
-If we use `xmlns`, are we transgressing the rule that says names beginning with 'xml' are reserved for W3C Recommendations?

-* Alternatively, should the spec provide a magic namespace-binding prefix analogous to `xmlns`?
+* The group may also wish to weigh in on any of the open issues listed above, if any are left when this document goes to the group.

 * *I could have sworn there were more things to put here.*

+* Once the group has resolved the questions just listed, the remaining question is: should the proposal as thus refined by adopted for ixml 1.0 or not?

 ## References